 Before going to the next section, look at the “Historical Tidbit” below.

 - Take Person Street to Cool Spring Street.

 - Drive four blocks (the second one is long), and turn right on Butler Street.

 - Park partway up the block, before reaching the first right turn, Hall Street.

 Probably on or near the intersection ahead of you stood Council Hall.
 (The streets were not here then.)
-This home was named for its original owner, James Council, and bought by Peter Mallett in May 1777, a merchant and owner of several mills.
+This home built around 1735 was named for its original owner, James Council, and bought by Peter Mallett in May 1777, a merchant and owner of several mills.
 One, a cotton mill, was downhill to your left on Blount Creek.
 Mallett served as a commissary (supply) officer in the regular Continental Army and probably later led a militia company.
 He was also on the committee of safety that became the local government, and a member of the state House of Commons.
 In addition to this house, he had a plantation downriver during the war.